-In accordance with normal commercial practice the academy has purchased the Risk Protection Arrangement from the Department for Education to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
-The arrangement provides cover up to £10,000,000 on any one claim.
+In accordance with normal commercial practice the academy has purchased the Risk Protection Arrangement to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
+The insurance provides cover up to £10,000,000 on any one claim.